-Quick Reference: Weight of Roofing Materials
+Weight of Roofing Materials

 A built-up roof, for example, will typically include the built-up membrane itself, with or without gravel, as well as some kind of insulation and cover board, which will vary in thickness from roof to roof.

-For links to a huge selection of roofing manufacturers, organized by roofing material or product type, see Roof Online’s Roofing Manufacturers page.
+For links to a huge selection of roofing manufacturers, organized by roofing material or product type, see Roof Online’s Roofing Manufacturers Directory.